On this page:

 As unfamiliar as these features may seem at first glance, they do have their advantages.
 After a little getting used to them, you will find Hypatia not only to be a tool well suited for complex calculations, but also to be fast and easy to use for simple everyday tasks.

-You may want to use Hypatia because of the ways it is different -- RPN may appeal to your sense of logic, and you may appreciate apps that are puristic, portable, small and fast -- or you may be willing to put up with Hypatia's peculiarities because of some of the features it offers, which you will not easily find anywhere else.
+You may want to use Hypatia because of the ways it is different -- RPN may appeal to your sense of logic, and you may appreciate apps that are puristic, portable, small and (in most cases) fast -- or you may be willing to put up with Hypatia's peculiarities because of some of the features it offers, which you will not easily find anywhere else.

-With variables, scripts, prompts, user defined elements, count- and condition controlled loops and versatile If/Then/Else clauses Hypatia offers elements of a programming language.
+With variables, scripts, prompts, user defined elements, count- and condition-controlled loops and versatile If/Then/Else clauses Hypatia offers elements of a programming language.
 While these features make Hypatia a powerful tool, you can use Hypatia for a lot of things without ever bothering about more than the basic functionality.

 What Hypatia is not: It has none of the features of a spreadsheet, it is not a mathematics software in the sense that it could provide you with solutions to mathematical problems, and it is not a tool for statistical analysis.